-Pete Rogers is in his 15th season as head equipment manager of the Nashville Predators.
+Pete Rogers enters his 18th season as Head Equipment Manager of the Nashville Predators in 2015-16.
 He is responsible for the everyday equipment needs of all the players as well as coordinating transfer of equipment to and from road games.
 Rogers works with the NHL to ensure compliance with programs concerning equipment tracking, jersey authentication and on-ice exposure.
-He also played an integral role in the team’s new uniform design, working with the manufacturer and League to ensure all specifications and materials met the exact demands necessary to put the product on the ice for the 2011-12 season.

 Head Equipment Manager

-Prior to joining the Predators in July 1998, the SUNY Brockport graduate spent seven seasons as the equipment manager and director of team travel for the Rochester Americans of the American Hockey League.
-Rogers spent nine seasons as an assistant equipment manager in Rochester before a one-year stint as head trainer with the Hampton Roads Admirals of the ECHL in 1989-90.
+Prior to joining the Nashville organization in July 1998, the SUNY Brockport graduate spent eight seasons as the Equipment Manager and Director of Team Travel for the Rochester Americans of the American Hockey League.
+Rogers also spent nine seasons as an assistant equipment manager in Rochester before a one-year stint as head trainer with the Hampton Roads Admirals of the ECHL in 1989-90.

-Pete, his wife, Judy, and daughter, Alexandra, reside in Franklin, Tenn.
+Pete, his wife, Judy, and daughter, Alexandra, reside in Brentwood, Tenn.